tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 This allows for extremely fine-grained access control in a system that remains highly securable without becoming overwhelmingly complicated.
 Supporting this is a flexible and extensible serialization system which allows data to be exchanged between processes in carefully controlled ways.

-Tahoe avails itself of only a small portion of these features.
+Tahoe-LAFS avails itself of only a small portion of these features.
-A Tahoe storage server typically only exposes one object with a fixed set of methods to clients.
+A Tahoe-LAFS storage server typically only exposes one object with a fixed set of methods to clients.
-A Tahoe introducer node does roughly the same.
+A Tahoe-LAFS introducer node does roughly the same.
-Tahoe exchanges simple data structures that have many common, standard serialized representations.
+Tahoe-LAFS exchanges simple data structures that have many common, standard serialized representations.

-In exchange for this slight use of Foolscap's sophisticated mechanisms, Tahoe pays a substantial price:
+In exchange for this slight use of Foolscap's sophisticated mechanisms, Tahoe-LAFS pays a substantial price:

 * Foolscap is implemented only for Python.
-  Tahoe is thus limited to being implemented only in Python.
+  Tahoe-LAFS is thus limited to being implemented only in Python.
 * There is only one Python implementation of Foolscap.
   The implementation is therefore the de facto standard and understanding of the protocol often relies on understanding that implementation.
 * The Foolscap developer community is very small.
-  The implementation therefore advances very little and some non-trivial part of the maintenance cost falls on the Tahoe project.
+  The implementation therefore advances very little and some non-trivial part of the maintenance cost falls on the Tahoe-LAFS project.
-* The extensible serialization system imposes substantial overhead for the simple data structures Tahoe exchanges.
+* The extensible serialization system imposes substantial overhead for the simple data structures Tahoe-LAFS exchanges.
 * Foolscap encourages a "remote object" style of protocol design with involves many client-server interactions.
   However, Foolscap does not implement "promise pipelining".
   The result is that Foolscap encourages a protocol that requires many round-trips between client and server.
-* The serialization overhead combined with the many round-trips result in Tahoe presenting a more sluggish experience to users and taxes servers more greatly than is necessary.
+* The serialization overhead combined with the many round-trips result in Tahoe-LAFS presenting a more sluggish experience to users and taxes servers more greatly than is necessary.

 HTTP
 ~~~~